Trixylyl phosphate

 Trixylyl phosphate (TXP) is an aromatic phosphate ester.
 It was historically used as a flame retardant for acetate plastics (cellulose nitrate and cellulose acetate) and PVC.
 It also saw significant use as a fire-resistant hydraulic fluid.

 Trixylyl phosphate is now banned or restricted in several jurisdictions, due to its poor safety profile.
 Short term exposure can cause organophosphate-induced delayed neuropathy, but it is also regarded as a reproductive toxin.
 In the EU is classified as a substance of very high concern, requiring authorisation to be used.

 Synthesis

 Trixylyl phosphate is prepared industrially by the reaction of phosphoryl chloride with mixed xylenols.
-In practise this produces a range of products.
+In practise this produces a range of isomers.